Dealing with Highlights and Shiny Objects

 Rotate and align objects in the scene

-The first thing to remember is that this is an effect that occurs in the 3D sensor’s x-axis.
-The Contrast distortion effect can be greatly mitigated if your application allows for rotating troublesome regions in the camera’s y-axis to its x-axis.
+Contrast Distortion is an effect that occurs in the 3D sensor’s x-axis, and can be greatly mitigated if your application allows for rotating troublesome regions in the camera’s y-axis to its x-axis.
 By rotating, for instance, a shiny cylinder 90°, the overexposed region along the cylinder follows the camera’s baseline, as illustrated in the figure below.

 Image which shows a "good" angle of a cylinder to mitigate the contrast distortion effects.